CLIMP: Contrastive Language-Image Mamba Pretraining: Related Work

 Despite these advances, all existing CLIP variants rely on Transformer-based vision encoders, predominantly the Vision Transformer (ViT)~\cite{dosovitskiy2021image}.
 While ViT has proven highly effective, its quadratic complexity with respect to sequence length poses challenges for high-resolution image processing.
 Scaling ViT to higher resolutions requires substantial computational resources and for a dynamic resolution processing ViT requires a specialized positional encoding schemes such as RoPE~\cite{su2024roformer} or dedicated training scheme~\cite{beyer2023flexvit}.
-Furthermore, studies have shown that CLIP's robustness to distribution shifts, while impressive on ImageNet variants~\cite{taori2020measuring,fang2022data}, may be overestimated when evaluated on datasets specifically designed to probe spurious correlations~\cite{li2024sober}.
+Furthermore, studies have shown that CLIP's robustness to distribution shifts, while impressive on ImageNet variants~\cite{taori2020measuring,fang2022data}, may be overestimated when evaluated on datasets specifically designed to probe spurious correlations~\cite{wang2024sober}.
 These limitations motivate our exploration of alternative vision backbones that offer improved efficiency at high resolutions while enhancing robustness.

+Recent work explored using LLMs as CLIP text encoders.
+LLM2CLIP~\cite{huang2024llm2clip} fine-tunes CLIP by replacing its text encoder with a Transformer-based LLM and training a lightweight adaptor, while UniViTAR~\cite{qiao2025univitar} pairs LLaMA with a ViT-based native-resolution framework.
+In contrast, \method uses Mamba LLMs as text encoders, enabling a fully SSM-based architecture with consistent sub-quadratic complexity across both modalities - rather than enhancing an existing Transformer-based CLIP or retaining a Transformer vision backbone.

 \method is the first work to systematically investigate Mamba vision encoders within the CLIP framework.
-Replacing ViT with VMamba, addresses the computational bottleneck of high-resolution processing, and enables a dynamic resolution processing that achieves improved zero-shot performance and improved robustness to distribution shifts.
+Replacing ViT with VMamba addresses the computational bottleneck of high-resolution processing and enables native variable-resolution inference that achieves improved zero-shot performance and robustness to distribution shifts.

 \textbf{State Space Models (SSMs) for Vision.} SSMs have emerged as a promising alternative to Transformers for sequence modeling.
-The Mamba architecture~\cite{gu2024mamba} introduced a selective mechanism that makes SSM parameters input-dependent, enabling content-aware reasoning with linear complexity.
-Mamba-2~\cite{dao2024mamba2} further refined this approach through the State Space Duality (SSD) framework, establishing theoretical connections between SSMs and attention while achieving 2-8$\times$ speedups.
+Mamba~\cite{gu2024mamba} introduced a selective mechanism making SSM parameters input-dependent, enabling content-aware reasoning with linear complexity.
+Mamba-2~\cite{dao2024mamba2} refined this via the State Space Duality (SSD) framework, linking SSMs and attention while achieving 2-8$\times$ speedups.